Skip to main content

 3

-• Country — your primary geographic market (affects prompt generation and analysis context)
+• Country — the geographic market (affects prompt generation and analysis context)

 • Language — the language for monitoring (matches your content language)